pace-neutrons/Euphonic/CONTRIBUTING.rst

 Contributing
 ------------

-Contributions may be made to this project via Github ``Pull Request
+Code contributions may be made to this project via Github ``Pull Request
 <https://github.com/pace-neutrons/Euphonic/pulls>``_ (PR).
 For
 non-trivial changes, it may be helpful to discuss the idea first by creating an ``Issue
 <https://github.com/pace-neutrons/Euphonic/issues>``_.

+Contributions are also welcome in the form of Issues for bug reports and feature requests, and by reviewing PRs.
+If you have a great idea to improve the docs but are not confident in the RST syntax (see below), write it down in an Issue and we should be able to help turn it into a PR.

+Those who make substantial contributions to the project will be added to the CITATION.cff.
+We do not generally add authors for formatting changes or "one-liner" bug fixes, but if you think you have been overlooked please get in touch.

 Pull requests